 Two of the three CUs in this SMU, West Vancouver Island-South and West Vancouver Island-Nootka & Kyuquot, were assessed as ‘red’ status in an integrated Wild Salmon Policy assessment (DFO 2016).
 For these CUs, assessments were based on component stocks without hatchery enhancement within the most recent 12 years, omitting stocks with enhancement during that period.
 For West Vancouver Island-South, red status was based primarily on threats of genetic introgression from strays from nearby large-scale hatcheries.
 For West Vancouver Island-Nootka & Kyuoquot, red status was based on a very low index of abundance for non-enhanced populations and threats of genetic introgression from strays from large-scale hatcheries.
 The third CU, West Vancouver Island-North, was not assessed by DFO in 2016 because the indicator site for this CU was enhanced over the most recent 12 years (other metrics of hatchery enhancement, e.g., Proportionate Natural Influence or PNI were not considered).
 A list of indicator and non-indicator stocks within each CU is available in Brown et al. (2020).

 WCVI Chinook was identified as a stock of concern in the 2021 Integrated Fisheries Management Plan, IFMP, for South Coast Salmon, and a rebuilding plan is under development (DFO 2021a).
-Poor marine survival rates for WCVI Chinook and low spawner levels over the past 2 decades are highlighted as reasons for conservation concern in the IFMP (DFO 2021a p.
+Poor smolt-age 2 survival rates for WCVI Chinook and low spawner levels over the past 2 decades are reasons for conservation concern in the IFMP (DFO 2021a p.
 129).
-A variety of management measures have been implemented to restrict harvest on WCVI Chinook and address these concerns, described in the IFMP (DFO 2021a).
+Since the mid 1990s, a variety of management measures have been implemented to restrict harvest on WCVI Chinook and address these concerns, described in the IFMP (DFO 2021a).

 Previous assessments of Chinook Salmon stocks, including WCVI, have used ‘habitat-based’ biological benchmarks using an empirical relationship between watershed area and common stock-recruitment biological benchmarks, spawner abundances at replacement, SREP, and SMSY, from a meta-analysis of 25 Chinook stocks across North America (Parken et al. 2006; Liermann et al. 2010).
-Lack of rigorous recruitment data for WCVI Chinook stocks has precluded the use of stock-recruitment based benchmarks.
+Lack of rigorous spawner and recruitment data for WCVI Chinook stocks has precluded the use of stock-recruitment based benchmarks.

 In November 2020, COSEWIC (2020) designated the West Vancouver Island-South and West Vancouver Island-Nootka & Kyuquot at Threatened, and West Vancouver Island-North as data deficient.
 Threatened statuses were determined primarily from genetic risks of hatcheries enhancement and habitat threats from forestry.
 West Vancouver Island-North was designated data deficient because it contains only one indicator stock.